Parts of a Bee

 Special Worker Bee Body Parts

-Only the worker bees have pollen baskets.
-Drone bees and Queen bees don’t need pollen baskets because they do not serve as foragers for food.
+Only worker bees have pollen baskets.
+Drones and Queens don’t need pollen baskets because they are not foraging bees.

-Another special part of worker bee anatomy is the wax glands.
-Wax glands are found in pairs on the underside of the abdomen.
-Each wax gland secretes a small clear scale of beeswax.
+Wax Glands – Another special part of worker bee anatomy is the wax glands.
+Wax glands are located in pairs on the underside of the abdomen.
+Each wax gland secretes a small clear scale of beeswax that is shaped into comb.

 The abdomen of the honey bee is also made up of segments.
-The major organs that control digestion, circulation and respiration are located in the abdomen.
+The major organs that control digestion, circulation and respiration are located here.

-The scent glands responsible for honey bee alarm pheromones and orientation signals are also located here.
+You will also find the scent glands (responsible for honey bee alarm pheromones) and orientation signals here.

-Queen bees have large ovaries that produce eggs and a special structure called a spermatheca to hold semen.
+Inside the abdomen, are the reproductive organs.
+Queen bees have large ovaries that produce eggs and a special structure called a spermatheca to hold semen from drones.
 Honey bee reproduction is complex.

-Honey bees have a hair covered abdomen.
-This is the part of the bee that has the most notable color or markings.
-In one hive, you may see many honey bee color variations range from light to dark.
+The surface of the bee abdomen is the part of the bee that has the most notable color or markings.
+In one hive, you may see many honey bee color variations range from light to dark – this is due to genetics.

-The fuzzy abdomen makes them good for bee pollination efforts.
-And at the end of the body, we find what might be the most well-known part of bee anatomy, the stinger
+And at the end of the body, we find what might be the most well-known part of bee anatomy, the stinger.

 Honey Bee Stingers

-The stinger may be the most unpopular part of bee anatomy for most of us.
-But without this defense mechanism, the hive could not survive.
-There are 2 different types of stingers in the colony.
+The stinger may be the most unpopular part of bee anatomy.
+But without this defense mechanism, the colony could not survive.
+There are 2 different types of stingers on honey bees.

-Only females have stingers.
-The sting is actually a modified “ovipositor”.
-That is just a technical term for a structure involved in bee egg laying. .
+Only female bees have stingers.
+It is actually a modified “ovipositor”.
+That is just a technical term for a structure involved in bee egg laying.

 Having the stinger remain in the skin may be an advanced survival technique.
 The stinger and venom sac structure will continue to pump venom into the sting wound for a few seconds.